opencfa/opencfa/README.md

 # opencfa
-A place where you have always reamed to be in
+A place where you have always dreamed to be in !